mhoehle/hoehleatsu.github.io/_posts/2017-05-04-crowdsize.md

 We were able to reproduce the results of @yip_etal2010 using the article's data (up to some rounding issues).
 An R function is now available for supporting mobile crowd estimation in the future.
-It will be interesting to data synthesize such traditional counting approaches with more modern data sources such as mobile phone or twitter data [@botta_etal2015].
+It will be interesting to synthesize the traditional and easy to implement counting approach described above with more modern data sources such as mobile phone or twitter data [@botta_etal2015].

 <center>
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3d/Hong_Kong_1_July_march.jpg/640px-Hong_Kong_1_July_march.jpg)